nmatte/WagChallenge/README.md

 - StackOverflow users are represented by the `StackOverflowUser` class.

-- `StackOverflowFactory` provides methods for parsing JSON data from StackOverflow.
+- `StackOverflowUserFactory` provides methods for parsing JSON data from StackOverflow.

 - `UserViewAdapter` is the `RecyclerView` adapter for StackOverflow users.
 It fetches the avatars.